How long will DB funding relief last?

 Figure 3: Based on IRS published rates and Russell Investments calculations, assuming that rates stay constant as current levels

 The chart above illustrates approximately what the funding discount rate would have been without funding relief (24-month average), and what has actually been the funding discount rate since MAP-21 was passed in 2012.
-Once the 24-month average rate enters the corridor, then plan sponsors will effectively have funding relief behind them (though technically the ±30% corridor stays in place indefinitely, offering some ongoing downside protection but also limiting upside potential for discount rates).
+Once the 24-month average rate enters the corridor, then plan sponsors will effectively have funding relief behind them (though technically the ±30% corridor stays in place indefinitely, offering some ongoing downside management but also limiting upside potential for discount rates).

 If we assume that future rates follow the median forecast using our strategic planning capital market assumptions, then the two rates could merge as early as 2022, as shown here:

 Figure 4: Based on IRS published rates and Russell Investments calculations, assuming that rates follow the median capital market forecast

 Regardless of the future path of corporate discount rates, sponsors can expect that funding discount rates will decline dramatically in the next three to four years, probably by as much as 100 basis points.
 This will lead to lower funded ratios used in contribution calculations, and potentially much higher contribution requirements than they are experiencing now.
 Absent another extension of funding relief (which is not currently being proposed in Congress), liabilities used for funding purposes will not look so deflated relative to marked-to-market measures, such as those used in accounting.